 The Global Program

-The global program is currently open to high achieving students from Design Honours and Masters degrees, Masters of Entrepreneurship and Innovation, and Occupational Therapy.
+The global program is currently open to high achieving students, by application, from Design Honours and Masters degrees, Masters of Entrepreneurship and Innovation, and Occupational Therapy.

 Run in partnership with institutions and industry partners from the Design Factory Global Network (DFGN) and the SUGAR Network the global programs run for a full year, starting in semester two.
 Classes continue over the summer break, and wrap up at the end of semester one the following year, to match the European & American semester schedule.